Maxwell Demon and Einstein-Podolsky-Rosen Steering: Maxwell Demon-assisted EPR steering

 where $|D=0\rangle$ represents the standard state of the demon and $m$ is the number of measurement settings.
-The orthogonal states $\lbrace |k\rangle\rbrace$ corresponding to different measurement settings.
-Once Bob confirms his state $|k\rangle$ and thus his choice via measurement, the state of demon collapse into the corresponding state $|D=k\rangle$.
-For both case the demon has the ability to obtain the choice information of Bob before he performs measurement on the qubit received.
-Once the demon knows the choice of Bob, it will immediately performs corresponding operation on the qubit before it be measured by Bob.
-The qubits send by Alice are all prepared in the same pure state and will be transformed into eigenstates of Bob's chosen measurement setting by the demon.
-After operation of qubit, the demon informs the Alice its specific operation.
-At last Alice declares her result to Bob based on the demon's information.
-The above process repeats many runs and this completes the demon-assistant cheating strategy.
+The orthogonal states $\lbrace |k\rangle\rbrace$ correspond to different measurement settings.
+Once Bob confirms his state $|k\rangle$ and thus his choice via measurement, the state of the demon collapses into the corresponding state $|D=k\rangle$.
+In both cases, the demon can obtain the choice information of Bob before he measures the qubit received.
+In the following discussion we only focus on the second case since it is what happens in practical experiments.
+Once the demon knows Bob's choice, it will immediately perform a corresponding operation on the qubit before it is measured by Bob.
+The qubits sent by Alice are all prepared in the same pure state and will be transformed into eigenstates of Bob's chosen measurement setting by the demon.
+After the operation of the qubit, the demon informs Alice of its specific operation when a classical information channel is established between Alice and Bob.
+At last, Alice declares her result to Bob, based on the demon's information.
+The above process, as shown in Fig. 1, involves multiple runs, completing the Maxwell Demon-assisted EPR steering.

-For Bell non-locality test, the situation is a little different and two Maxwell demons are needed.
-Suppose the third party Charlie who generates entangled pair chooses to collaborate with demons and try to simultaneously deceive Alice and Bob who are separated by distant space.
-The Charlie and two demons can take cheating strategy as follows.
-Before sending qubits to Alice and Bob, Charlie prepares two tables for each of demons in which the table tells demons how to operate qubit according to measurement setting choice of Alice/Bob.
-The demons with tables will access to Alice/Bob part respectively and the qubits send by Charlie to Alice and Bob are all prepared in the same pure state.
-Similar to EPR steering test, the demons obtain the choice information of Alice/Bob and then transform the state of qubits according to the tables before measurements performed by Alice/Bob.